Example EFI: Conflicts of Interest

 Your land trust may have received an expectation for improvement (EFI) related to managing conflicts of interest, specifically to how it documented the insider's role in the final vote.

-How can a land trust document that it addressed the above EFI?
+How can a land trust document that it addressed its EFI?

 The renewal application requests both a statement and documentation for how the land trust met each EFI.